hoeyi/Ozym/README.md

-# Njord Finance #
+# NjordinSight #
-Njord Finance, a banking and investing management application, built using ASP .NET Core, EF Core, and Blazor.
+A web-application for consolidating and reporting spending and investing activity.
+Built using Blazor, ASP.NET Core, and Entity Framework Core.

 * [Getting Started](#getting-started)
 * [Commit Message Guidelines](#commit-message-guidelines)